Korepi/korepi-docs/src/ar/troubleshoot/faq-error.md

 ---
 ### Received code is not 200 from https://md5c...

-- This Error will appear if your key is paused, please head to `★⋅micah-bot-verify⋅★` and click on `Unpause Key` and type `Yes` on the pop-up.
+- This Error will appear if your key is paused, please head to `🔐｜verification` and click on `Unpause Key` and type `Yes` on the pop-up.